chriskrycho/v5.chriskrycho.com/site/pages/about.md

 - [Mass Affection](https://massaffection.com)—another foray into podcasting with my wife, this time about the video game series <cite>Mass Effect</cite>.
 We aspire to finish this… eventually.
 It’s been hard to carve out the time for it the last couple years, but we always enjoy it when we do!

 I find podcasting a great complement to writing.
 It is available in spaces and places where people cannot read (like commuting), and it’s also a great place to flesh out thoughts I have already put in writing or am trying to figure out how to put in writing.
+While I am not currently producing any podcasts, I will not rule out the possibility of doing so again in the future—and I am happy to be a guest on *other* podcasts!

 ### A composer

 In high school and college, I studied and practiced musical composition, mostly in a neoclassical/neoromantic vein.
 Since graduating college, I have composed relatively little, but it remains a delight when I get a chance to do it.
 I composed the processional for my own wedding as well as both of my little sisters’ weddings and the themes for all of my podcasts, and actually have a few things actively in work (if on the back burner).
-You can check out a limited sample of my work (which I hope to expand soon, for the curious if nothing else) [on SoundCloud].
+You can check out a limited sample of my work (which I hope to expand soon, for the curious if nothing else) [on SoundCloud], as well as [the 'music' tag on this site](/topics/music/).

 [on SoundCloud]: https://soundcloud.com/chriskrycho/tracks